GoogleChrome/web.dev/src/site/content/en/blog/iframe-lazy-loading/index.md

 [Lite Mode](https://blog.chromium.org/2019/04/data-saver-is-now-lite-mode.html)
 (Data Saver mode) in Chrome for Android.

-Lite Mode users are commonly in regions of the world where network connection quality and data savings plans are not the greatest.
+Lite Mode is commonly used in regions of the world where network connection quality and data plans are not the greatest.
 Every byte matters and so lazy-loading iframes has the potential to make a meaningful difference for these users.